unsplash-image-_4_17MF6-gw.jpg

 Milk

-What you should know about animals in the dairy industry
+What you need to know about animals in the dairy industry

-The life of dairy cows – why milk is bad for animals
+The life of dairy cows – why milk harms animals

 Milk causes suffering

-Cows are friendly and intelligent animals that, when given the chance, care for their young and form lifelong friendships with each other.
-But on many dairy farms, cows are kept intensively confined and live desperately unhappy lives, while the people who drink their milk have an increased risk of developing heart disease, diabetes, cancer, and many other ailments.
+Cows are kind and intelligent animals who, when given the chance, care for their young and form lifelong friendships with each other.
+But on many dairy farms, cows are kept in intensive confinement and live desperate, miserable lives, while those who drink their milk face increased risks of heart disease, diabetes, cancer, and many other illnesses.

-Cows are often treated as milk-producing machines, and dairies selectively breed cows to produce unnaturally large quantities of milk.
-In Denmark, their calves are taken away from them within 12 hours of birth in conventional milk production and 24 hours after birth in organic production, causing grief and anxiety for both mother and calf.
-Mother cows often bellow and call desperately for their young for several days afterwards.
+Cows are often treated like milk-producing machines, and dairies selectively breed cows to produce unnaturally large amounts of milk.
+In Denmark, calves are taken from their mothers within 12 hours after birth in conventional dairy farming, and within 24 hours in organic farming, causing grief and anxiety for both mother and calf.
+Mother cows often bellow and call desperately for their calves for several days afterward.

-Cows raised for milk production may spend their entire lives on concrete floors.
-They are fed unnatural, protein-rich diets—including dead chickens, pigs, and other animals—to make them produce more milk.
-Today, a European cow produces approximately 4.5 times more milk than she needs to feed her calf.
-As a result, these cows often suffer from painful udder inflammation or mastitis, which leads to higher levels of pus and bacteria in their milk.
+Dairy cows can spend their entire lives on concrete floors.
+They are fed unnatural, protein-rich diets—including dead chickens, pigs, and other animals—to increase milk production.
+A European cow today produces about 4.5 times more milk than needed to feed her calf.
+As a result, these cows often suffer from painful mastitis, leading to higher levels of pus and bacteria in their milk.

-The constant pregnancy is a strain on the cows, exhausting them and often rendering them lame.
-When they are exhausted and can no longer produce such large quantities of milk, they are sent to the slaughterhouse and killed.
+Continuous pregnancy exhausts cows and often leaves them crippled.
+When they become too worn out and can no longer produce large quantities of milk, they are sent to slaughter and euthanized.

-Fortunately, there are many ways you can help put an end to their suffering:
+Thankfully, there are many ways you can help end their suffering:

-• Replace milk, cheese, butter, and other dairy products that you normally eat with plant-based alternatives.
+• Replace milk, cheese, butter, and other dairy products with plant-based alternatives.

-• Ask for plant-based alternatives to dairy products at your favorite restaurants.
+• Request plant-based dairy alternatives at your favorite restaurants.

-• Sign up and get free, delicious plant-based recipes and much more at VeganerUdfordringen.dk.
+• Sign up for free, delicious plant-based recipes and more at VeganerUdfordringen.dk.

 See for yourself how cows are treated in the dairy industry

-Few have witnessed the unimaginable suffering that cows and calves on dairy farms are often subjected to, where a vicious cycle of cruelty affects entire families.
-Animal Equality's team of investigators takes you inside this secretive industry to share the heartbreaking stories behind a glass of milk.
+Few have witnessed the unimaginable suffering cows and calves endure on dairy farms, where a vicious cycle of cruelty destroys entire families.
+Animal Equality’s team of investigators takes you inside this secretive industry to reveal the heartbreaking stories behind a glass of milk.

 Questions and answers about milk